PeepalFarm/peepalfarm.github.io/markdown/HowtoDoDailies.md

 ----------
 * Check inside each section of dog house on West side of building to see if they are clean and dry
 * Sweep concrete in front and collect in dustpan
-* Empty dust pan in dust bucket behind kitchen
+* Empty dust pan in compost bucket by the dog area
 * Make sure all dog chains are untangled and set neatly

 Wash Back Sink